zackstout/Footprint-Extended/README.md

 - [x] Let user get to transition tool and save their data; display proper return-button and post to proper table in database.
 - [x] Fixed graphs that were broken in refactoring by changing route URLs.
 - [x] Only display fiscal savings if it's a positive number.

-## Next Steps:
-- [ ] Change gallons/day to input (and probably also kWh/ day).
+- [x] Added a workaround (second input) for now.
+[Problem: Change gallons/day to input (and probably also kWh/ day).
 Seems to be a 2-way binding issue.
 Yeesh... a lot of research into angular is turning up nothing for fixing this.
-There must be an easy fix.
+There must be an easy fix.]

+## Next Steps:
+- [ ] Change DB posts to reflect our workaround (user can alter dailyGallons).
 - [ ] Look into Excel formatting (??).
 - [ ] Bug: All charts work; the issue is with changing to a new query after having viewed one chart.
 So it's an Angular/Chart.js issue, not an issue with the logic.
 (Same) bug with `md-options` and duplicate values.
 Just clear all values on submit?
 - [ ] Bug: sometimes controller reloads when you submit second part of transition tool (???).
 - [ ] Bug: When budget per watt is higher, time to cover costs should also be higher (since cost of solar grid is higher).
 We see the opposite effect.
-Yeah, time-to-cover-cost function is definitely broken.
+Yeah, time-to-cover-cost function is definitely broken. *I am fairly confident this is because of an ordering problem* -- because on the happy path, if you happen to do things in the right order, the math works out.
 - [ ] Bug: adding new CSV doesn't seem to be affecting totals graph, unless the numbers are too small to be affecting it.
+- [ ] Make sure to test uploading test CSVs and see that graphs properly reflect them.

 ## Quality of Life Improvements:
 - [ ] Add response to user when footprint or project has been successfully posted/edited.